mesosphere/dcos-docs-site/pages/dkp/kaptain/1.2.0-1.0.0/troubleshooting/kaptain-1.0.0/index.md

 This can happen when the container image is not available on a node and needs to be pulled from the registry first.
 Retry the pipeline run or to pre-download the container image to the relevant nodes.

-### Kubeflow Fairing and Self-Signed TLS Certificates
+### Using Kaptain SDK and Kubeflow Fairing with Private Docker Registries

-Kubeflow Fairing does not support Docker registries using a self-signed TLS certificates, certificate chaining, or insecure (plaintext HTTP) registries.
+Kaptain SDK and Kubeflow Fairing do not support Docker registries using a self-signed TLS certificates, certificate chaining, or insecure (plaintext HTTP) registries.

+### Spark and Horovod

+Running Spark and Horovod on Spark in client mode from a notebook with Istio enabled is not supported.
+It is recommended to use Spark Operator for running Spark applications.

 ### Pocket Chrome Extension